Hand-fed Cylinder Proof Press Maintenance

 Good printing comes by knowing what a press can do.
 In this workshop you will examine every aspect of the press with an eye toward maintaining all of its parts as well as adjusting those parts for optimal printing.
 Not only will you learn how to maintain the press and trouble shoot problems, you will also learn how to fix the press.
 Knowledge of press maintenance will not only keep the press in good working order, it will make you a better printer.

-Students will learn how to evaluate the condition of any cylinder press quickly and concisely; they will learn how to adjust rollers and impression, control inking and fix simple problems.
+Students will learn how to evaluate the condition of any hand-fed cylinder proof press quickly and concisely; they will learn how to adjust rollers and impression, control inking and fix simple problems.
 They will learn how to maintain the press through lubrication and adjustment.

 *This is the perfect companion course for students enrolled in SFCB's Cylinder Core Certificate program.

 Date & Time: Thursday, August 10, 2017 :: 6:30-9:30pm

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.